axe-api/docs/docs/03-models/README.md

 In this example, **email**, **name**, **surname** and **age** columns can be editable by users in **create** and **update** methods.
 If you have a field like **my_secret** and you don't want to make it fillable by users, you **shouldn't** add it to this array.
 Then it will be safe and only editable by yourself.

-In next chapters we will show you how to add your custom business logics for that kind of stuffs.
+In the next chapters, we will show you how to add your custom business logic for that kind of stuff.

 ## Form Validations

-Everybody needs form validation in their API.
+Everybody needs to form validation in their API.
 AdonisX uses [Indicative](https://indicative-v5.adonisjs.com/) like [AdonisJs](https://adonisjs.com/docs/4.1/validator).
 The thing you should do to define validations is adding a validation method to your model;

 ```js
 const XModel = use('AdonisX/Models/XModel')